Executive Analytics for SaaS Growth

 - Figma

 SignalBoard is a B2B SaaS analytics platform designed for executive teams.
 It consolidates revenue, customer growth, retention, and acquisition performance into a unified dashboard.
-The system replaces fragmented reporting with a structured, real-time view of business health.
+The system replaces fragmented reporting with a single view leadership can actually act on.

 ↑ Faster Decisions